anupdey6/First-week-report.md/learning report.md

            Note – Dictionary keys are case sensitive, same name but different cases of Key will be treated distinctly.

               A. Adding elements to a Dictionary:

+                 In order to access the items of a dictionary refer to its key name.
+Key can be used inside square brackets.
+There is also a method called get() that will also help in accessing the element from a dictionary.

+              B. Removing Elements from Dictionary:

+                 In Python Dictionary, deletion of keys can be done by using the del keyword.

+                 Using del keyword, specific values from a dictionary as well as whole dictionary can be deleted.
+Other functions like pop() and popitem() can also be used for deleting specific values and arbitrary values from a Dictionary.
+All the items from a dictionary can be deleted at once by using clear() method.